-Kendra Wilkinson and Hank Baskett to Divorce After Nearly 9 Years of Marriage
+Kendra Wilkinson Hints She Will Divorce Hank Baskett in Teary Instagram Message

 Kendra Wilkinson-Baskett and Hank Baskett seem to be calling it quits.

 Kendra hinted at the news on Instagram Stories on Monday.
+She started the video off by writing, "I'm scared."

 "10 years.
 I did everything I could," she said in the video.
 "It wasn't good enough.
 I will always love him.
 My heart will always remain open for him.
 I believed in forever I really did.
 Guess it's just not meant to be.
 I'm so scared but I have to get strong for my kids.
 I will."